The Toyota RAV4 Hybrid could transform India’s SUV market

 Safety First: Has It Passed GNCAP?

 The RAV4 Hybrid has earned 5-star ratings from Euro NCAP and ANCAP, with standout scores in adult occupant protection (93%) and child safety (87%).
-It features:
+Key safety features include:

 - Autonomous Emergency Braking (AEB)